GlobalTester/org.globaltester.dev/com.hjp.releng/doc/repoAccess.md

 Getting access
 --------------
-When you read this you allready have some kind of access ;-) In order to get access a server admin needs to register a ssh public key and associate it with appropriate access rights.
+When you read this you already have some kind of access ;-) In order to get access a server admin needs to register a ssh public key and associate it with appropriate access rights.
 Contact us if you feel you need different access or another key.

 Determine access